Fishing People of the North: Cultures, Economies, and Management Responding to Change

 September 14–17, 2011

-This international symposium is a forum for scholars, fishery managers, fishing families, and others to explore the human dimensions of fishery systems and the growing need to include social science research in policy processes.
-It will be a place for sharing what we have learned about the opportunities and constraints that fishing people in northern countries encounter in a time of significant environmental, social, and economic change.
-Diverse panels and presentations will address sources and effects of external impacts on fishing people and their communities.
+This international symposium was a forum for scholars, fishery managers, fishing families, and others to explore the human dimensions of fishery systems and the growing need to include social science research in policy processes.
+It was a place for sharing what we have learned about the opportunities and constraints that fishing people in northern countries encounter in a time of significant environmental, social, and economic change.
+Diverse panels and presentations addressed sources and effects of external impacts on fishing people and their communities.

 Please see links below and at left for more information.